Bayern give newcomers a chance in German Cup victory | DW | 15.10.2020

 Circumstance may have forced Hansi Flick's hand, but the Bayern coach will have been pleased that his B-team faced few problems in the club's Thursday night fixture in the German Cup.

-A hectic upcoming schedule saw most of the team's first-team regulars rested, providing opportunities to a raft of fresh faces.
+A hectic upcoming schedule saw most of the first-team regulars rested against fifth-tier FC Düren, providing opportunities to a raft of fresh faces.

 New striker Eric Maxim Choupo-Moting, signed for free from Paris Saint-Germain, was the standout performer as he scored twice on his debut and also won a penalty in the 3-0 victory.

-Other new arrivals, Alexander Nübel, Bouna Sarr, and Marc Roca made their first appearances for the defending champions, while youth player Jamal Musiala won his first start.
+Other new arrivals, Alexander Nübel, Bouna Sarr, and Marc Roca made their first appearances for the cup holders, while youth player Jamal Musialawon his first start.

-Choupo-Moting looked like the perfect foil for when Robert Lewandowski needs a breather, or worst-case scenario suffers injury.
-The towering 191-centimeter front man provided a good focal point up front, showing decent movement, clinical finishing (outside one glaring miss), and clever movement.
+Choupo-Moting looked like the perfect foil for when Robert Lewandowski needs a breather or, in a worst-case scenario, suffers injury.
+The towering 191-centimeter front man provided a good focal point up front, showing decent movement, clinical finishing (apart from one glaring miss), and clever movement.

 Choupo-Moting's goals arrived in the 24th and 75th minutes, the second particularly eye-catching with a nice turn and finish.
 And he should have had a hat-trick when a chip over the Düren goalkeeper was wrongly adjudged not to have crossed the line.